 - News Archive

-As the rest of the world has been somberly watching a slow rollout of the COVID-19 vaccine, life inside of Still Hopes Retirement Community is bustling with excitement.
+As the rest of the world has been somberly watching a slow rollout of the COVID-19 vaccine, life inside of Still Hopes Retirement Community in West Columbia, SC is bustling with excitement.

 On January 5 and 8, Still Hopes hosted three COVID-19 vaccination “clinics” for staff, licensed area residents in our Greenway Supportive Living neighborhoods, Independent Living residents, Solutions for Living at Home care receivers, and even incoming residents moving into our HopeWell independent living apartment building.
 This was unprecedented for retirement communities in the Columbia area, and even throughout South Carolina, something for which Hilary Bassett says the community should be very proud.